Treatments and tests

 What are the benefits of surgery?

 The aim is to confirm exactly what the problem is and for many people the problem can be treated at the same time.
+The benefit of keyhole surgery is less pain afterwards and for some people, a quicker recovery.

 Are there any alternatives to surgery?